-In Python, there is no existence of “Private” instance variables which cannot be accessed except inside an object.
-However, a convention is being followed by most Python code and coders i.e., a name prefixed with an underscore, For e.g. _geek should be treated as a non-public part of the API or any Python code, whether it is a function, a method or a data member.
-While going through this we would also try to understand the concept of various forms of trailing underscores, for eg., for _ in range(10), __init__(self).
+In Python, there is no existence of “Private” instance variables that cannot be accessed except inside an object.
+However, a convention is being followed by most Python code and coders i.e., a name prefixed with an underscore, For e.g. _geek should be treated as a non-public part of the API or any Python code, whether it is a function, a method, or a data member.
+While going through this we would also try to understand the concept of various forms of trailing underscores, for e.g., for _ in range(10), __init__(self).

 Mangling and how it works